aldengolab/graphical-record-linkage/README.md

 The algorithm developed by Steorts in R can be found [here](https://github.com/resteorts/ebLink).
 This package is an adaptation for use with Python and is free and distributed under a Creative Commons Zero v1.0 Universal license.

-If using this code, please follow Steorts request to credit her work and do me the favor of crediting mine.
+If using this code, please follow Steorts' request to credit her work.
+Please also credit this repo.

 This code was created on behalf of the [University of Chicago Urban Labs](https://urbanlabs.uchicago.edu/).